 Delaware covers 1,954 square miles, with a 2014 estimated population of 935,614 people (USDA-ERS).
 Dover is the state capital.
 The state’s largest cities are Wilmington, Dover and Newark.
 According to the U.S. Census Bureau, 71.1% of the state’s population is white, 22.1% is Black/African American, and 8.7% is of Hispanic/Latino origin (2013).

-There are 7 hospitals in Delaware (Kaiser, 2011).
-The state has no hospitals identified by the Flex Monitoring Team as Critical Access Hospitals.
-There are zero Rural Health Clinics in Delaware (Kaiser, 2012), and 3 Federally Qualified Health Centers provide services at 11 sites in the state (Kaiser, 2011).
+There are 7 hospitals in Delaware (Kaiser, 2013).
+The state has no hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are zero Rural Health Clinics in Delaware (Kaiser, 2015), and 3 Federally Qualified Health Centers provide services at 13 sites in the state (NACHC, 2013).

 There are more organizations related to Delaware in the organizations section.